 Quick Summary

-- Buyers adjust offers for HVAC age before negotiations begin
+- Buyers adjust offers based on HVAC age before negotiations begin, not during inspections

-- Confidence loss shows up as credits, shorter contingencies, or lower prices
+- Reduced confidence shows up as credits, shorter contingency windows, or lower initial offers

-- Disclosure timing matters as much as system age
+- Disclosure timing shapes buyer reaction more than system age alone

 Quick FAQs About HVAC Age in Ladera Ranch